CIS-566-Fall-2021/hw02-raymarching-sdfs/README.md

 - Lambertian shading is applied to all materials
 - soft shadows are cast by SDF primitives
 - Scissors and objects are animated by moving their local origins according to time modified by Bias and Gain functions, for smoother, non-linear motion.
+- Features three different lights: one to cast shadows, one to provide ambient light, and one to serve as a fill light
+- Rendering optimized to allow for smoother animation by limiting how long rays can extend during ray-marching and only checking for scene geometry (during ray-marching and shadow-marching) within a bounding box

 # External Sources: